 Kyrgyzstan: an innovative securitization hub

-Instruments for raising capital, asset management, hedging financial risk, securitization
+Instruments for raising capital, asset management, financial risk hedging, securitization

 The Kyrgyz Republic is a unique country with an open economy, no currency barriers, and extremely flexible financial markets legislation.
-Since 2006, John Tiner & Partners has been assisting in the development of the country’s securities market legislation, serving as a consultant to various governmental and official organizations, as well as key national stock market infrastructure institutions.
+Since 2006, Tiner Wernow has been assisting in the development of the country’s securities market legislation, serving as a consultant to various governmental and official organizations, as well as key national stock market infrastructure institutions.

 Available instruments